 Switching from your Zinio subscription to an iPad subscription: The Walrus has discontinued distribution with Zinio.
 If you are a subscriber and no longer have access, please contact [email protected].

-If the preceding information does not solve your problem, please email [email protected]; we will reply within two business days.
+If the preceding information does not solve your problem, please email [email protected].

 The Walrus Foundation is a registered charitable non-profit (No. 861851624-RR0001) with an educational mandate to create forums for matters vital to Canadians.
 The foundation is dedicated to supporting writers, artists, ideas, and thought-provoking conversation.
 We achieve these goals across multiple platforms: publishing The Walrus magazine ten times a year, in print, tablet, and smart phone editions; curating the Walrus Talks, leadership dinners, speakers’ series, and other events across the country; posting original, high-quality content at thewalrus.ca; and through such digital projects as Walrus Ebooks.
 The foundation also partners with Blue Ant Media to produce documentaries and other programming at thewalrus.ca/tv; and trains young professionals in media, publishing, and non-profit development.